hiconic-os/hiconic.platform.reflex/docs/modules/modules.md

 }
 ```

-For automatic detection and loading by the reflex platform the wire module needs to be announced in a properties file:
+For automatic detection and loading by the _Reflex_ platform the wire module needs to be announced in a properties file:

 Source file: `META-INF/rx-module.properties`